mverleg/apivolve/README.md

 ## What does it do?

-### Migrations
+### Evolutions

-Instead of having API definition files that you keep changing, you maintain 'migration' files that describe API changes.
+Instead of having API definition files that you keep changing, you maintain evolution files that describe API changes.

-By using migrations, Apivolve can not only check backwards compatibility, but often provide it.
+By using evolutions, Apivolve can not only check backwards compatibility, but often provide it.
 For example:

 * Change a field from number to text, and/or rename it: Apivolve will convert requests with the old field into the new one, and your endpoint only ever sees the newest version.
 * Combine first and last name fields into one: Apivolve will automatically convert requests with the old fields into a new one with a single name field, again hiding backwards compatibility from your code.